Previous dayApril 15, 2026Next day

 8.1 km---✓ ReviewedUSGS →

-This magnitude 2.5 event was detected 19 km ESE of Silver Springs, Nevada on April 15, 2026, with origin time 22:24 UTC.
-Coming 5 hours after a magnitude 3.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 8.1 km, placing this in the shallow crustal category.
-Coordinates: 39.324°, -119.030°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.5 seismic event took place 19 km ESE of Silver Springs, Nevada on April 15, 2026 at 22:24 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 3.3 earthquake that occurred about 5 hours earlier.
+The event originated approximately 8.1 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 39.324°N, -119.030°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15